 Times sure have changed as I am about to post this story and knowing that it can be read worldwide, in the blink of an eye.
 I am ever so glad to have made those simple but priceless memories at the lake, and through the soles of my leather-bottom feet.

 When we first moved to our sweet little tidal town in Nova Scotia, it was before itunes and netflix.
-For entertainment, we would go downtown to rent videos and DVDs from a little place called L&S Video.
+For entertainment, we would go downtown (actually leave the house!) to rent videos and DVDs from a little place called Light & Shadow Video.
 L&S had an amazing collection and going there to pick out a video was a bit of a social experience because the four people who worked there, including the owner, were engaging, knowledgeable and pretty hilariously entertaining.

 So, one Friday evening I found myself at L&S looking at options for Dean and I to watch after little Leo was in bed.
 It was a Friday evening so many folks, strangers, friends and acquaintances were coming and going and I was just having a fun ole time engaging with quite a few people — all of us in good moods due to it being Friday night and with the whole weekend ahead of us.